 - 1. Using NETBROWSE in the MP3 medial player mode, there will be additional entry available for browsing Online radio.
-Pressing ENTER key on this entry will redirect browser to this location; - 2.
+Pressing ENTER key on this entry will redirect browser to this location.
+If you want to listen to specific list, then you press TAB key on the entry; - 2.
 Using NETPLAYWAV command and pointing to the resource; e.g.